stebrech/stebre-site/src/content/en/projects/rauchfrei-tracker.md

 - [countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database)
 - [decimal-point-and-thousand-separator](https://github.com/HthSolid/decimal-point-and-thousand-separator)

 The data from both repos is required for a localized display of the amount of money.
-In the personal settings, the desired country and thus the fields
+The desired country is selected in the personal settings.
+The fields

-- Currency abbreviation
+- currency abbreviation
 - thousands separator
-- Decimal point (dot or comma)
+- decimal point (dot or comma)

-automatically filled.
+are then filled in automatically.

 ![Personal settings for smoke-free app. mobile screenshot.](../../../assets/img/20250406_rauchfrei-tracker_einstellungen.png)